 Develop a services and solutions portfolio in collaboration with the user communities

-EGI cannot be developed top-down.
+EGI services cannot be developed top-down.
 Customer input is essential if EGI wants to continue to deliver value added services for the long-term.
 Therefore, mechanisms need to be put in place to ensure the user communities have a communication channel to not only provide requirements, but user satisfaction as well.
 Procedures for regular review of customer satisfaction are included in an established process within FitSM Customer Relationship Management (CRM).
 In addition, SLAs also include service reviews with the customer, which is part of Service Level Management.

 For each community, there are agreed indicators that relate to their relationship with EGI and have established mechanisms for monitoring and reporting in the coming months.
 By the end of 2016, an annual review of customer satisfaction will be carried out.